 Some have been explicitly asked to isolate for 12 weeks, while others have been told to ‘shield’.

 We also know of people who don’t technically fit into these categories but believe they would be more badly affected if they caught the virus – more on this below.

 Isolation and shielding: what’s the difference?

 ‘Isolation’ or ‘self-isolation’ essentially means staying at home all the time and not going out for anything, including essentials.
-If you have been asked to do this by the NHS or your GP, it’s likely you’ll need to do it for 12 weeks or possibly more.
+If you have been advised to do this by the NHS or your GP, it’s likely that this was for 12 weeks until the end of June.

 ‘Shielding’ is effectively the same thing – shielding yourself from getting the virus by staying at home and avoiding contact with the outside world.

-Please note that the term ‘self-isolation’ also applies to anyone displaying Covid-19 symptoms – a new continuous cough or high temperature.
-If someone does, they should self-isolate for 7 days, and other members of the household for 14 days.
+Please also note that the term ‘self-isolation’ also applies to anyone displaying Covid-19 symptoms – a new continuous cough or high temperature.
+If someone does, they should self-isolate for 7 days, and other members of the household for 14 days, and shouldn’t leave the house at all.
 Find out more on this by visiting our full guide to Covid-19.

 If you or someone is unwell and are concerned or can’t cope at home with their symptoms, go online to the NHS 111 service, or call 999 if it’s an emergency.

 Shielding from others

 If you have decided to shield from others in your household, the advice is to stay at least two metres away from them.